0xPolygon/pbft-consensus/e2e/fuzz/README.md

 **NOTE**: Replay does not save .flow files on its execution.

 ## Known issues
 When saving messages that are gossiped during the execution of fuzz daemon, messages will be sorted by sequence but they will not be in the order that they were gossiped, since `Gossip` method sends messages to each node asynchronously in separate go routins for each receiver.
 This means that a `PrePrepare` message may not be first in the `.flow` file since all the other messages are also sent in seperate routines.
-This does not have an effect or causes an issue on replay, since messages are seperated in different queues in **PolyBFT** state machine depending on its message type (`PrePrepare`, `Prepare`, `Commit`, `RoundChange`).
+This does not have an effect or causes an issue on replay, since messages are seperated in different queues in **PBFT** state machine depending on its message type (`PrePrepare`, `Prepare`, `Commit`, `RoundChange`).